HubSpot vs Keap CRM Contents

 And you know what you got for it?
 Not a lot.

 But when you put that kind of money on the line it gets your attention, which we could all get a little better at, if we're being honest.

-You see, back then they didn't have a good on-boarding process so people would get frustrated with how hard the software was so setup so they cancelled.
+You see, back then they didn't have a good on-boarding process, so people would get frustrated with how hard the software was to setup, so they cancelled.

 It fluctuated between $1,000 and $2,000 and sales grew as people's utilization of the software grew.

 Now my beef with HubSpot is that they are seem to be channeling their inner Salesforce in how they continue to roll out new features and programs and add-ons and their pricing is becoming complex, but at least it is visible.

 HubSpot is the Cadillac of the inbound marketing space.
 For most users the Pro package is what you'll need, and it's $3,000 down and $890/mo.